dkorotkov444/meet/README.md

 Scenarios
 ---------

-The scenarios below are presented in plain Markdown so the Gherkin keywords render with emphasis.

 ### Feature 1.
 Filter Events By City

 #### Scenario 1.
-When user hasnâ€™t searched for a city, show upcoming events from all cities.
+When user has not searched for a city, show upcoming events from all cities.

 *Given* the user is on the main event list page